• Skip to primary navigation

 Tips and Tricks

-What kind of gluten-free flour works best.
+What kind of gluten-free flour works best for German pancakes?

 This recipe works best with one that does not have xanthan gum, which tends to bind the pancake more and doesn't let it puff as much.